wmck126/reactBingo/README.md

 ## Stretch goals
 - Add back end
-  - User login
+  ~~ User login ~~
-  - Keep track of users winnings
+  ~~ Keep track of users winnings ~~
-  - Create mechanic of "buying" cards and game payout
+  ~~ Create mechanic of "buying" cards and game payout ~~
+- Deploy app
+- Add NPC and create a pot
+  - Based off of easy (low number of npc, low payout), medium (med # npc, med payout), high (high # npc, high payout)
+- If user is broke, add way to get them back into the game?
+Maybe borrow from the banker or luck based game (guess 1 - 10)
+  - Rock Paper Scissors, or Guess suit of card mini game
+  - have ability to do a side bet during bingo (what letter for x2, what number for x10, etc etc)

 ## Bugs
-~~ - Draw button causes bingo card to refresh numbers ~~